yogeshhk/Sarvadnya/README.md

 Goal: build fine-tuning on LLMs on own corpus:
 - corpus can be documents: FAQs, manuals medical papers, etc (many tutorials are available to do this via Vector Databases)
 - corpus can be tables, so need SQL/BI conversion from natural language
-- corpus can be graphs: social networks, need conversion to GraphGPT, cypher
+- corpus can be graphs: social networks, need conversion to GraphGPT, Cypher

 <!--
 ## Why me?